Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 The Minick Law blog posts include images throughout the post, helping to break up blocks of text; like this one about search warrant requirements:

-In this post from the FDA Law Blog, note how the graphic breaks up the text and makes it easier to read, as well as providing valuable information to the reader:
+In this post from the Strategic Criminal Defence blog, note how the graphic breaks up the text and makes it easier to read, as well as providing valuable information to the reader:

 And this post from Baker McKenzie on Canadian employment law benefits from a table that allows readers to skim read the section: